radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 ![image description](environments/environment-overview/images/env-drag-drop.png)

-Alternatively, you can select "choose file" within the upload box to open your system's file manager and locate the file to upload.
+Alternatively, you can select **choose file** within the upload box to open your system's file manager and locate the file to upload.

 ![image description](environments/environment-overview/images/env-choose-file.png)

-While your file is uploading, an Uploading message will appear in the file upload box, along with a progress bar.
+While your file is uploading, an "Uploading" message will appear in the file upload box, along with a progress bar.

 ![image description](environments/environment-overview/images/uploading-progress.png)